-Medical professionals can support people before a language disorder is identified by recognising the signs of DLD and directing the patient to the appropriate services.
-A Speech and Language Therapist is qualified to diagnose and support children and adults with DLD.
-If you suspect a patient has DLD, you may be able to make a direct referral to their local NHS Speech and Language Therapy team.
+Educational Psychologists can support young people before a language disorder is identified by recognising the signs of DLD and directing the patient to the appropriate services.
+A Speech and Language Therapist (SLT) is qualified to diagnose children and adults with DLD.
+Clinicians can signpost families concerned about their child's language development to SLTs.
+Their local NHS SLT service, or a private practitioner, may be able to help.